DimitriMenezes/RabbitMQChat/README.md

 # RabbitMQChat
-A Android chat app using RabbitMQ to store messages
+An Android chat app using RabbitMQ to store messages

 SETTING A INSTANCE OF RABBITMQ NODE: